Chirag-Solanki6804/responsive-gallery-css-grid/README.md

 ## ⭐ Responsive Gallery Using CSS Grid⭐

-This is a assignment given in "Full Stack web development" course by PWSKILLS, built using HTML5 and CSS3**.
+This is a Layout of Responsive Gallery using CSS Grid, built using HTML5 and CSS3**.
 <br>
 <br>